lwojcik/sc2-api-service/README.md

 ### Authorization

-Bnet-auth-service supports simplified authorization flow with JWT tokens.
+sc2-api-service supports simplified authorization flow with JWT tokens.
 If you enable it, each request must contain a JWT token containing pre-configured username (`{ 'username': 'some-user' }`), signed by a pre-configured secret, passed inside a request header:

 ```js
 {